-To share your group, go to the Members tab in the Admin panel of your group.
+To share your group, visit the Members tab in the Admin panel of your group.

 You will then see a search box, type in the name of the person you want to add and select their account from the list.